 MCL (Maximum Contaminant Level) - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible based on the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Under the Safe Drinking Water Act, the EPA establishes these MCLs for compliance purposes.

-MCLG (Maximum Contaminant Level Goal) - In drinking water, the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG (Maximum Contaminant Level Goal) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.